abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 90: April 1, 2018

+Today's Progress:  Continued working on the Simon Game Challenge.

+Thoughts: UI improvements!
+Switched to rounded buttons with icons - looking much better!

+Link to work: <a href="https://codepen.io/abbywilson/pen/jzzbbW">Simon Game</a>

+### Day 89: March 31, 2018

+Today's Progress:  Continued working on the Simon Game Challenge.

+Thoughts: Fixed the last issue and added an alert function for the end of the game.

+Link to work: <a href="https://codepen.io/abbywilson/pen/jzzbbW">Simon Game</a>

 ### Day 88: March 30, 2018

 Today's Progress:  Continued working on the Simon Game Challenge.